12 rules of etiquette for golf.

 You don’t need to take a divot on your practice swing and should strive to avoid doing so.
 If everyone took three divots on each shot, the course would quickly be in shambles.

 With that said, even some of the best golfer occasionally take a divot by mistake on their practice swing.
-If you do this, could you be sure to replace or fill it?
+If you do this, please replace or fill it.

 If hitting an iron or wedge from the tee box, you can set your ball behind another divot to avoid making a new one.